Christine-Gertsch/color-tool-v2/README.md

 An open source tool which works in DrawBot.

 ## Project description
 Choosing colors is a challenging task.
-Random combinations are a starting point, but often fail to match the desired tone.</br>
+Random combinations are a starting point, but often fail to match the desired tone.
 This little tool allows you to quickly generate lots of color combinations.</br>
 Saturation and luminosity are selected using sliders, the hue is given a random value each time the program is run (repeat cmd r).

 <img width="1243" height="1012" alt="ColorCombinator-3colors-CGertsch" src="https://github.com/user-attachments/assets/4dc1c41b-eb79-452a-9345-ce392cfbd8e4" />